amenekowo/mypwnagotchi/Pwnagotchi on Raspberry Pi with RTC and GPS module.md

 ![](images/epaper-pcb.jpg)

+- We need to remove female connector on DS3231 module due to size problems.
 - All three modules uses 3.3V for VCC, so connect all VCCs to Pin 1 or 6.
-1 is hard to weld (under the connector!) so I choose 6 for 3.3V.
+The 1 pin is hard to weld (under the connector!) so I choose 6 for 3.3V.
 - 2 is I2C SDA and 3 is I2C SCL.
 Because DS3231 and SSD1306 both use I2C interface, just simply connect these pads together.
 RTC module and screen has its own silk mark, so if your module is not like mine, you need to find out correspond pads.
 By the way, it's hard to weld 2 and 3 pin at first place, so be careful not to melt the plastic connector for e-paper screen.
 - 4 and 5 is Pi's miniUART.
 Pis don't have a lot UART interfaces, so our only choice is miniUART/PL011.
 For default, PL011 is for bluetooth and we need a constant connection via bluetooth, so our only choice is miniUART.
 (For Pi 4B, there are five PL011s so see below for 4B).
 Module's RX to Pi's TX and module's TX to Pi's RX.
 Simple.
 - Also, I want to use GPS module's PPS to feed the pi for time syncing.
 So, I connected module's PPS pin to 7 (GPIO5).
 Need extra config for this.